Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Experiments

 \subsection{Attack Performance}

-We comprehensively evaluate the effectiveness of our proposed \attacker against several baseline attack methods across four representative unlearning tasks.
-The detailed experimental results, as summarized in Table~\ref{tab:asr}, reveal several critical findings. \ding{172} Existing unlearning approaches do not really erase target concepts; notably, original textual or combined text-image prompts (reference image or randomly initialized) alone achieve substantial ASRs.
+We comprehensively evaluate the effectiveness of \attacker against several baseline attack methods across four representative unlearning tasks.
+The detailed experimental results, as summarized in Table~\ref{tab:asr}, reveal several critical findings. \ding{172} Existing unlearning approaches fail to fully erase target concepts; notably, original textual or combined text-image prompts (reference image or randomly initialized) alone achieve substantial ASRs.
 For instance, combined text-image prompts yield an Avg.
-ASR exceeds 69.20\% in the \textit{Parachute} scenario. \ding{173} All baseline attack methods exhibit limited effectiveness when attacking adversarially enhanced unlearning strategies (e.g., AdvUnlearn and RECE), evidenced by their significantly lower ASRs. \ding{174} In contrast, \attacker consistently attains superior performance, achieving average ASRs ranging from 73.40\% to 97.40\% across diverse scenarios.
-Specifically, \attacker outperforms UnlearnDiffAtk, a strong baseline, improving the average ASR by 16.90\%, 0.20\%, 11.00\%, and 37.20\% for \textit{Nudity}, \textit{Van Gogh-style}, \textit{Object-Church}, and \textit{Object-Parachute}, respectively.
+ASR exceeds 69.20\% in the \textit{Parachute} task. \ding{173} All baseline attack methods exhibit limited effectiveness when attacking adversarially enhanced unlearning strategies (e.g., AdvUnlearn and RECE), evidenced by their significantly lower ASRs. \ding{174} In contrast, \attacker consistently attains superior performance, achieving average ASRs ranging from 73.40\% to 97.40\% across diverse scenarios.
+Specifically, \attacker outperforms UnlearnDiffAtk, a strong baseline, improving the average ASR by 16.90\%, 0.20\%, 11.00\%, and 37.20\% for four tasks.
 These results highlight the robustness and efficacy of \attacker in regenerating targeted, presumably erased visual concepts.

+In addition, qualitative generation results on MACE in Figure~\ref{fig:qualitative} (Complete results in Appendix~\ref{sec_app:visual_cases} Table~\ref{tab:case_study}) and visual cases (in Appendix~\ref{sec_app:generation_diversity} Figure~\ref{fig:gen_images}) show that \attacker consistently surpasses existing baselines in recovering erased concepts across a variety of unlearning scenarios, yielding highly diverse outputs.